Cocoom/Cocoom.github.io/docs/advanced/security.md

 - All other levels of communication are encrypted by SSH.

 ::: danger DEVOPS
-Access to Cocoom infrastructure can only be possible by :
+Cocoom infrastructure access can only be granted by:

-- a two-factor authentication authorizing access to Cocoom's infrastructure management services,
+- a two-factor authentication giving access to Cocoom infrastructure management services,
-- an asymetric key authentication (public/private) where only the keys of the few duly authorized DevOps are installed inside Cocoom infrastructure.
+- an asymmetric key authentication (public/private) where only the keys of few duly authorized DevOps are set inside Cocoom infrastructure.

 :::

 ### Between Cocoom users (you) and Cocoom infrastructure